 Think outside the box when it comes to floral displays for your front porch.
 Kale isn’t just for eating.
 The flowering varieties, available at the farmer’s market or flower shops, make beautiful additions to flower arrangements.
 Group purple kale with purple mini calla lilies and globe-shaped yellow billy balls.
 White kale makes a statement against orange ranunculus and pincushion flowers.

 Seasonal freshness comes courtesy of live hydrangea and hypericum in a vintage galvanized watering can.
 Simply attach a decorative hook to your door and hang an antique watering can fill with water and the fall blooms.
 The seasonal display stays fresh for a few days — enough time for your big fall gathering or for greeting unexpected fall guests.
 If you don’t have a watering can try a vintage hanging basket.

 A topiary of pumpkins adds a touch of drama to your front entrance.
 Look for pumpkins in different sizes and colors, then rest the largest pumpkin on a planter.
 Use wooden skewers to secure each smaller pumpkin to the next, and place it in a vintage large urn near your front door.

 This year, carve personalized pumpkins to welcome your friends and family to your home.
 Buy a small, medium, and large pumpkin, then etch your monogram into each one.
 Try using different fonts and styles for a fun fall touch.
 Rest your masterpieces on an old chair or hooked fall stool to show off your work.

-Browse our unique designer picks for rustic old wood furniture, hooked fall pillows, classic wicker rockers, faux bois garden benches, old world urns and rustic planters, unique door knockers and spectacular fall wreathes.
+Browse our unique designer picks for rustic old wood furniture, hooked fall pillows, classic wicker rockers, faux bois garden benches, old world urns, rustic planters, unique door knockers, and spectacular fall wreaths.